srand/jolt/docs/quickstart.rst

 However, Jolt was originally created with compilation tasks in mind.
 Below is a real world example of a task compiling the ``e2fsprogs`` package containing EXT2/3/4 filesystem utility programs.
-It uses AutoTools to configure and build its sources into binary application.
+It uses AutoTools to configure and build its sources into different binary applications.
 Luckily, the ``tools`` object provides utilities for building autotools projects as seen below.
-In addition to AutoTools, there is also support for CMake as well as generic support for running any tool.
+In addition to AutoTools, there is also support for CMake and Meson as well as generic support for running any third-party build tool.

 .. code-block:: python